Guinea Bissau Overflight Permit Regulations

 Guinea Bissau country has its own set of rules, regulations and procedures for permits to aircraft wishing for landing or even entering their air space, whether you’re operating a private flight or general aviation, charter flight, scheduled or non-scheduled operation, passengers or cargo trip, a technical or traffic landing, Prior Permission is mandatory required the application procedures requiring complete flight information and Aircraft documents.

-According to guinea bissau civil aviation authority aeronautical information publication (or aip guinea bissau) any aircraft owner/operator intent to fly in Guinea Bissau airspace request has to submit for Guinea Bissau overflight clearance to air transport department at least 48 working hours prior from flight departure schedule.
+According to guinea bissau civil aviation authority aeronautical information publication (or AIP) any aircraft owner/operator intent to fly in Guinea Bissau airspace request has to submit for Guinea Bissau overflight clearance to air transport department at least 48 working hours prior from flight departure schedule.
 Always include AFTN on your flight plan, but you’ll only need an overfly permit from Guinea Bissau.

 Planning to make a passenger flight landing or technical stop, Guinea Bissau Airports Authority have their own regulations regarding the issuance of flight Guinea Bissau Overflight permit as there is generally a payment involved.
 The charges normally payable would be the Route Navigation Facility Charges for overflight and also landing and parking charges in case of aircraft making halts.